nreid/using_array_jobs/README.md

-# using_array_jobs
+# Job Arrays on Xanadu

-A guide to splitting up big jobs using slurm job arrays on the xanadu cluster
+A guide to splitting up big jobs using slurm job arrays on UConn's Xanadu cluster.